qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 --------------------------------------

 Temporary Scratch Layers are in-memory layers, meaning that they are not saved on disk and will be discarded when QGIS is closed.
-They can be handy to store features you temporarily need or as intermediate layers during geoprocessing operations.
+They can be handy for storing features you temporarily need or as intermediate layers during geoprocessing operations.

-To create a new Temporary Scratch layer, press the |createMemory|
+To create a new Temporary Scratch layer, choose the |createMemory|
-:menuselection:`New Temporary Scratch Layer...` button from the :menuselection:`Layer --> Create Layer -->` menu or from the :guilabel:`Data Source Manager` toolbar.
+:menuselection:`New Temporary Scratch Layer...` entry in the :menuselection:`Layer --> Create Layer -->` menu or in the :guilabel:`Data Source Manager` toolbar.
 The :guilabel:`New Temporary Scratch Layer` dialog will be displayed as shown in figure_create_temporary_.
 Then:

 #.
-Indicate the :guilabel:`Layer name`
+Provide the :guilabel:`Layer name`
 #.
 Select the :guilabel:`Geometry type`.
 Here you can create a:

    * ``No geometry`` type layer, served as simple table,